Michael Jackson and rebellion against tradition

 „Michael was infatuated with British heredity and military history“

-Jackson’s painter Mark Ryden painted the figure of the Bird Queen with the imperial orb and the sceptre in her hands.
-According to strict protocols and traditions, Queen Elizabeth II had shown herself the same way on the day of her coronation, 02.06.1953.
+Michael Jackson’s painter Mark Ryden created the figure of the Bird Queen on the DANGEROUS album cover with the imperial orb and the scepter in her hands.
+According to strict protocols and traditions, Queen Elizabeth II had shown herself the same way on the day of her coronation, June 2, 1953.